TESSEorg/ttg/README.md

 - `./mxm-summa-ttg`
 - `./spmm-mad`

+### spmm-mad notes
+To use block sparse matrices (instead of element sparse) must manually add additional compile flags (do `make spmm-mad VERBOSE=1` to reveal the compilation command):
+`-I/path/to/btas -I/path/to.boost -DBLOCK_SPARSE_GEMM=1`.
+Obtain (latest) BTAS from https://github.com/BTAS/BTAS .

+Block-sparse version of the code is not tested.

 ## parsec examples

 - `cmake <path to the top of parsec-cxx> -DMADNESS_ROOT_DIR=<install prefix of Madness compiled with cmake>`